 Ken: One of the cons is that it is time consuming.
-A lot time is spent on maintaining repositories, build systems, writing documentation and stuff like that.
+A lot of time is spent on maintaining repositories, build systems, writing documentation and stuff like that.
 There is also a lot of pressure from the Open Source community.
 Many times we get requests for new features, a common question for example is "Why don't you support Windows".
 You always have to balance such requests against what Dreamworks wants.
-Dreamsworks for example uses Linux machines and thus does not have a particular interest in supporting Windows.
+Dreamworks for example uses Linux machines and thus does not have a particular interest in supporting Windows.
 In this case we were actually lucky because SideFX supports Windows so they are dealing with this task.
 Dealing with pressure and the fact that it is time consuming are some of the negative aspects of Open Sourcing.
-But these cons are more then balanced out by the pros.
+But these cons are more than balanced out by the pros.
 As I already mentioned, the first and most important benefit is really adoption.
 The fact that we don't have to support the integration into all those tools and thus have more time for other development.

-BD: The lead engineer of another popular Open Source project in VFX said at FMX two years ago that open source is not really cheaper than developing in-house but it is also not more expensive.
+BD: The lead engineer of another popular Open Source project in VFX said at FMX two years ago that Open Source is not really cheaper than developing in-house but it is also not more expensive.
 What is your gut feeling about that?

 Ken: I would agree with him, it is not more expensive.
 But more importantly: It raises the bar!
 The code quality is a lot better than when you develop just for yourself.
 You share it with the entire world, everyone can see your work.
 That is a tremendous incentive to increase the quality of both code and documentation.
 It is a lot easier to maintain a project that is both well written and well documented and has a clean API.

-BD: This is exactly what Larry Gritz told us about the open sourcing of OSL.
-He also mentioned that open sourcing is exposing the developers to an audience.
+BD: This is exactly what Larry Gritz told us about the Open Sourcing of OSL.
+He also mentioned that Open Sourcing is exposing the developers to an audience.
 Is it good or not-so-good to get a lot of e-mails etc.?

 BD: Are you getting a lof of praise or more criticism from the outside world?

 Ken: I think one of the problems with OpenVDB specifically is that it uses a lot of template metaprogramming.
-It is well documented but if you are not familiar with this kind of programming technique it is a little hard to follow when looking at the source code.
-Given the fact that VDB itself, the data structure, is a little complicated we have few people that have contributed to the guts of the library.
+It is well documented but if you are not familiar with this kind of programming technique, it is a little hard to follow when looking at the source code.
+Given the fact that VDB itself, the data structure, is a little complicated, we have few people that have contributed to the guts of the library.
 And I think that is because it is a little intimidating.
 It is not easy to pick up and start messing with the data structure.
-Most contributions we got where tools building on top of the data structure which of course is also super useful.
+Most contributions we got were tools building on top of the data structure which of course is also super useful.

-BD: Was it difficult to open source?
+BD: Was it difficult to Open Source?